Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Introduction

 \subsection{Contribution}

-$ $This paper addresses the absence of models that analyse strategic interactions within environments with fixed minimal costs.
+The analysis addresses the absence of dynamic Principal-Agent models with fixed minimal costs.
 Our main result is to determine the value of the transaction cost that induces the Principal's desired consumption policy to be executed by the agent.
-We also conduct a brief analysis of the transaction cost parameter and the solution to the agent's optimal control policy. \
+We also conduct an analysis of the transaction cost parameter and the solution to the agent's optimal control policy.

-The results of the paper also lead to a solution to the following inverse impulse control problem: \
+The results also lead to a solution to the following inverse impulse control problem:

-Let $X$ be a one-dimensional diffusion and let the agent's impulse control problem be given by the following problem:
+Let $X^{t_0,x_0}_s=X(s,\omega): [0,T]\times \Omega\to S$ be a one-dimensional diffusion where $x_0\in S$ and $t_0\in [0,T]$ are parameters that represent the initial point and start time of the process respectively.
+Suppose that the agent's impulse control problem is specified by the following objective which the agent seeks to maximise by a choice of the control $u\in\mathcal{U}$: